-While the St. Louis region may be recognized for its world-class freight assets and efficient movement of freight, it is the diverse available workforce, central location, distribution space, developable land and can-do attitude of its labor force that position the bi-state St. Louis area well for continued growth in the current and post COVID-19 climate.
+While the St. Louis region may be recognized for its world-class freight assets and efficient movement of freight, it is the diverse available workforce, central location, distribution space, developable land and can-do attitude of its labor force that position the bi-state St. Louis area well for continued growth.

 Our multi-modal flexibility, agility and accessibility enable the St. Louis region to position itself as a flexible and effective logistics center more immune from supply chain and other disruptions as compared to other regions.
 Its modal agility offers companies certainty and multiple options compared to other metros when faced with severe weather, fluctuations in energy and transportation costs, or shifts in global government regulations or trade.

-For more on the advantages of the St. Louis region, check out the following video interviews with industry leaders discussing the compelling selling point of the St. Louis region:
+For more on the advantages of the St. Louis region, check out the following video interviews with industry leaders discussing the compelling selling points of the St. Louis region: